cabforum/netsec/docs/NSR.md

 **System**: One or more pieces of equipment or software that stores, transforms, or communicates data.

-**Third Party-Controlled Environment:** A Physically Secure Environment where physical and operational control is not managed by the Certificate Authority (the organization) and is instead delegated to a third-party service provider.
+**Third Party-Controlled Environment:** A Physically Secure Environment where physical and operational control is not managed by the Certificate Authority (the organization) and is instead operated by a third-party service provider.

 **Trusted Role**: An individual employee or contractor of a CA or Delegated Third Party who has authorized access to any Certificate System or Root CA System.